West Coast Fever: Grand finals

-Venues
+Home venues

 As of 2019, the West Coast Fever play all of their home games at RAC Arena.
 The venue was first used for a Fever game in 2013, and occasional matches were played at the venue over the following few years.
 It was the main home venue for the 2017 and 2018 seasons, sharing with HBF Stadium, which had served as the club's main home venue since 2008.
 RAC Arena has hosted 2 grand finals (2018 and 2022), and the venue consistently draws the highest average attendance every season.

+The club's administrative and training base is located at the Gold Netball Centre in Jolimont, which also serves as the office for Netball WA.